 Over Musharraf’s tenure, expenditure on education rose slightly, from 1.84% of GDP in 2000 to 2.25% in 2005 to 2.59% in 2006.
 Expenditure on education (as the percentage of GDP) under Musharraf, however, still compares poorly not only cross-nationally but also historically.
 Average expenditure in education stood at 2.7% plus during Bhutto’s second term, between 1993 and 1996.
 Musharraf’s regime, however, did do better than Sharif’s regime during which expenditure plummeted to below 2% of GDP.
 Cross-nationally, Pakistan compared poorly to its South Asian neighbors (about a percentage below India, and generally below Bangladesh), and lagged significantly behind many other countries, including Iran, and United States.

-Education expenditure measured as percentage of government expenditure rose appreciably between 2004 and 2005 from about 6.4% to nearly 10.5%.
+Education expenditure measured as the percentage of government expenditure rose appreciably between 2004 and 2005 from about 6.4% to nearly 10.5%.
 However in 2006, when the expenditure rose again to 12.5%, it was about 6 percentage points behind Iranian expenditure, a narrower gap than the 12 points wide chasm in 2005.
 Musharraf government’s spending on education averaged 4% behind Bangladesh’s expenditure, which remained steady between 14 and 15% points from 1999 to 2005.

 Education expenditure is by no means uniform across the country, and aggregate statistics hide much of the regional and within-region variation.
 Expenditure on education in Pakistan is the prerogative of the provincial government.
 Punjab government which swam in money during the Sharif era and allocated up to 31% of its budget on education, spent a declining proportion on education under Musharraf.
 Reflecting American money and priorities, investment in education by Balochistan’s provincial government went up post 9/11.
 Most budgetary allocation to education was spent on furnishing recurring expenses, and only a small proportion (less than 8%) on development.
 (Husain etc., 2003)

 Adult Literacy Rate

 Increases in literacy have been a major success of the Musharraf era.
 The overall literacy rate (10 years & above) was 54 percent in 2005-06, an increase of 9.0 percentage points over five years.
 (The more conventionally reported 15+ year literacy rate is slightly lower at around 50%.
 The increase in that statistic is unknown.)